takeoff-env/takeoff/README.md

 This will start up your new named environment using the `basic` blueprint.
 Make sure you have stopped any other environments running unless you have changed ingress port assignments.

-There is also a [Wordpress Blueprint](https://github.com/takeoff-env/takeoff-blueprint-wordpress), you can find out more about installing it via it's documentation
+There is also a [Wordpress Blueprint](https://github.com/takeoff-env/takeoff-blueprint-wordpress), you can find out more about installing it via it's documentation (it may currently be broken, and I want to make this into a more general PHP blueprint anyway).

 ## Platform Support